 - School ID Card with name and photo

-- Other school records maintained by the school
+- Other school records kept by the school

 - Certified copy of medical records